sowmiyaseenivasan2704-beep/Student-Portal/README.md

 # Student Portal Management Registration System
-A simple and efficient web-based application developed using **ASP.NET MVC** and **SQL Server** to manage student registration, student records, and administrative tasks using **Stored Procedures (CRUD)**.
+A simple and efficient web-based application developed using **ASP.NET MVC** and **SQL Server** to manage student registration, student records using **Stored Procedures (CRUD)**.

 ##  Project Overview
-This system allows admin to register students, update details, view records, and generate simple reports.
-The application is built without Entity Framework and uses **ADO.NET + Stored Procedures** for all database operations.
+Student Portal Management System is a simple MVC-based web application used to manage student records.
+It allows users to add, view, update, and delete student details using SQL Server and ADO.NET.
+This project currently supports only the student module, and admin/user authentication will be added in future enhancements.

 ##  Technology Stack
 - **Frontend:** HTML, CSS, Bootstrap